Martone: Church matrix and the cult of the Madonna of the Assumption

 In the beginning, it was self-managed, then governed until 19 March 1540 by Antonio Sirleto with the qualification of the parish priest (Russo, Regesto n.
 18210).
-Also D. Nicola Augurace, in a bull from 30 August 1583, is called rector of the parish church of the area of Martone, followed by D. Angelo Theotino in October 1608.
+Also, D. Nicola Augurace, in a bull from 30 August 1583, is called rector of the parish church of the area of Martone, followed by D. Angelo Theotino in October 1608.
 At his death, January 1619, the church passed on to Francesco Mercurio (Russo, o.c., n.
 28135).
-On 23 February 1730, the reverend medical doctor Francesco Catanaci, a local, was authorised to erect and endow the a chapel to the church dedicated to S. Maria del Monte Carmelo, S. Francesco di Paulo, and S.Caterina of Alessandra V.M., though retaining the patronage of the Casata Catanaci family.
-The first in charge was D. Giuseppe Panetta, parish priest from 1699 who died in 1737, and who was succeeded by priest D. Antonio Panetta from Grotteria on 28 February 1737.
+On 23 February 1730, the reverend medical doctor Francesco Catanaci, a local, was authorised to erect and endow the chapel to the church dedicated to S. Maria del Monte Carmelo, S. Francesco di Paulo, and S.Caterina of Alessandra V.M., though retaining the patronage of the Casata Catanaci family.
+The first in charge was D. Giuseppe Panetta, parish priest from 1699, who died in 1737, and who was succeeded by priest D. Antonio Panetta from Grotteria on 28 February 1737.

-After the earthquake of 5 February 1783, the residential centre started to move towards the high area, where the new parochial church dedicated to the Assumption was erected through the donations of the parishioners; later on, it was damaged by the 1905 and 1908 earthquakes.
-In 1923 it was restored and opened to the cult through the interest taken by the head priest Oliva.
+After the earthquake of 5 February 1783, the residential center started to move towards the high area, where the new parochial church dedicated to the Assumption was erected through the donations of the parishioners; later on, it was damaged by the 1905 and 1908 earthquakes.
+In 1923, it was restored and opened to the cult through the interest taken by the head priest, Oliva.
 It consists of three naves divided by pylons.
 The central nave culminates with the semi-circular apse painted with large figures of the Trinity by painter Corrado Armocida.
 The main altar, in precious marble, features polychrome decorations.
-Behind the altar, a tall column of pink marble sustains the precious tabernacle of chiselled silver in which the sacrament is held.
+Behind the altar, a tall column of pink marble sustains the precious tabernacle of chiseled silver in which the sacrament is held.
 The church is enriched with holy statues derived from the now-destroyed churches of Carmine and San Nicola and from the little church of S. Giuseppe.

 Of interest are the "Madonna del Carmine" (with saints), two paintings from the 600s from the church of the Carmine, and San Giuseppe, a wooden statue sculptured in full size from a southern workshop of the XVII century.

 A 7th-century canvas painted in oil depicting Saint Mary of the Assumption, the work of a southern painter, completes the apse.

 In the central nave, the pulpit protrudes in baroque style, supported by a shelf in the form of a shell.
-The ceiling is decorated to caissons with stuccos and frames in white and gold, the same as the choir loft located above the main entrance.
+The ceiling is decorated with caissons with stuccos and frames in white and gold, the same as the choir loft located above the main entrance.
 The ceiling is finished with two lateral paintings depicting Saint George the Martyr and the Annunciation.
 The paintings and the restoration are the works of the painter Carrado Armocida.

 Among the treasures of the church must be listed a large silver pyx originating from a 17th-century Dominican convent and a silver chalice from the 5th century worked in filigree.